HemantKArya/BloomeeTunes/README.md

 </p>

 Bloomee is experimental cross-platform open Source Music player designed to bring you Ad-free tunes from various sources.
-Dive into a world of limitless music from platforms like YouTube and Jio Saavn, with more sources blooming soon! 🌼🎵
+Dive into a world of limitless music from platforms like YouTube and JSvn, with more sources blooming soon! 🌼🎵

 ![BloomeeTunesScrnShots](./assets/docs/banner2BloomeScrnShot.png)